 TRANSFORMATIVE MEDIATION At the outset as agreed by the parties, the agreed goal of this type of mediation and educational process it is to transform the method and ways of thinking for the participants, so that their future interactions will be accomplished in a different, less confrontational manner.

-NEUTRAL EVALUATIONS Neutral evaluation is a non-binding process in which the parties retain a neutral to provide an evaluation based solely on the merits of the case.
+NEUTRAL EVALUATION is a non-binding process in which the parties retain a neutral to provide an evaluation based solely on the merits of the case.
 The neutral first reviews the factual and legal positions of the parties either through briefs and oral arguments.
 Next they evaluates what the likely jury outcome might be.
 The provides their views of the likely or fair results .
 They have the option to be retained to facilitate the parties negotiations.

 DIRECT NEGOTIATION is where the parties collectively retain complete